gomods/athens/docs/content/contributing/maintainers/first-issues.md

 #### New To Open Source

-If your new to open source, using git or GitHub, or just want some workflow tips, head over to our [new contributor guide](https://docs.gomods.io/contributing/new).
+If you are new to open source, using git or GitHub, or just want some workflow tips, head over to our [new contributor guide](https://docs.gomods.io/contributing/new).